pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_publication_repositories_librari.md

-## Sharing scientific literature in OpenMinTeD through aggregators \(instructions for repositories, journals, publishers\) {#instructions-for-publication-repositories-libraries-journals-publishers-etc}
+## Sharing scholarly content in OpenMinTeD through aggregators {#instructions-for-publication-repositories-libraries-journals-publishers-etc}

 If you wish to register scholarly publications that can be harvested for TDM purposes through OpenMinTeD, you can do so